Frequently Asked Question & Answers for the Modern Warrior

 Kachi (Foot Soldier):

-Crafting Time: 15 to 20 Days
+Crafting Time: 12 to 17 Days

-Materials Used: Bowl-style kabuto, steel construction, hemp, brocade, cotton, nylon, minimal fittings, faux leather and faux hair. (materials may differ depending on model)
+Materials Used: Bowl-style kabuto, steel construction, hemp, brocade, cotton, nylon, minimal fittings, faux leather, and faux hair.
+(Materials may differ depending on model)

-Our "Kachi Class" armor was known as “munition quality armor” and is our basic entry-level model.
-This style was typically loaned by the Daimyo to low ranking samurai or ashigaru while on a military campaign.
-Iron Mountain Armory offers it in response to many of our clients who want to own a suit of Samurai armor but at a more economical price.
-This class is crafted using more simplistic, modern materials, techniques and tools.
-The Kachi suit come standard with basic shoulder support, non-removable nose, faux fur mustache, faux leather, nylon lacing, hemp material, simulated chain mail, basic rivets.
-Depending on the model certain features can be added at an extra fee, such as padded shoulders, brass fittings, riveting and art silk.
+The Kachi suit comes standard with basic shoulder support, a non-removable nose, faux fur mustache, faux leather, nylon lacing, hemp material, simulated chain mail, and basic rivets.
+Depending on the model, certain features can be added for an extra fee, such as padded shoulders, brass fittings, riveting, and art silk.

 Gashira (Officer):

-Crafting Time: 25 to 35 Days.
+Crafting Time: 20 to 35 Days.

 Materials Used: Bowl style kabuto, steel construction, traditional brocade, hemp, quality cotton, brass, copper fittings with genuine leather & and some synthetic materials might be used. (materials may differ depending on model)